Skip To Main Content

 • Students are not allowed to move their cars or transport students on or off campus.

-• Students are not allowed to be in areas that are off-limits or restricted areas.
-(For example: District offices, SMART Center/ Adult Education, inside or around the Performing Art Center (PAC), Gyms, Athletic fields and tennis courts, parking lots, construction zone areas.)
+• Students are not allowed to be in areas that are off-limits or restricted areas without adult supervision.
+(For example: District offices, SMART Center/ Adult Education, inside or around the Performing Art Center (PAC), Gyms, Athletic fields, basketball courts, tennis courts, Athletic Training Complex (New Gym), parking lots, Music building steps, Operations office, E buildings E115, E116, the small gym, and other construction zone areas.)
 Students must remain in designated campus areas, inside the green line on the map below.

 Students who are caught leaving or returning to campus without a proper pass or are in off-limit areas without proper authorization will be searched and subject to consequences per the Discipline Matrix.